• Skip to primary navigation

 Continuing Treatment

-The comparison between the initial and second qEEG/clinical evaluation will determine if you are responding.
-You should also start to experience changes in the way you are feeling during this time.
-We highly advise a total of six weeks of treatment (which includes the assessment period) for optimal and long-lasting results.
+The comparison between the initial and second qEEG/clinical evaluation will often show if you are responding.
+You may also start to experience changes in the way you are feeling during this time.
+For some, it takes longer before changes are more obvious.
+We highly advise a total of six to eight weeks of treatment (which includes the assessment period) for optimal and long-lasting results.

 Since each brain is unique, the protocol will be different for each patient as it is based on specific qEEG/EKG data from your brain, and the specific condition being treated.
 Generally, the results of treatment can last a lifetime, though some people prefer occasional follow-up treatment as needed.
 But each person is different, and protocols may vary.
 Your provider will have regularly scheduled follow-up EEGs and meet with you to gauge your progress.